-Figure 1.
-The CogWatch concept11 Figure 2 - Schematic representation of the CogWatch action monitoring an intervention 12 Figure 3.
-Global architecture of Prototype I including the client and clinician sides Figure 4.
-Prototype I (Patient side) components: 1) tea mug fitted with a sensorised coaster; 2) milk jug fitted with a sensorised coaster; 3) kettle fitted with gyroscope; 4) the VTE interface; the MetaWatch Figure 5.
-Prototype I (Health professional side)14 Figure 6.
-RGB hardware: module and electrodes15 Figure 7.
-CogWatch will allow healthcare practitioners and carers to develop and implement a personalised, continuous and consistent rehabilitation plan Figure 8.
-The global MDT market (source: [5])20 Figure 9.
-Predicted population structure in EU by 2060 (Source: 2009 Ageing Report, European Commission)21 Figure 10.
-Stroke deaths in Europe.
+Figure 1: The CogWatch concept 11 Figure 2: Schematic representation of the CogWatch action monitoring and intervention 12 Figure 3: The final global architecture which was designed during the development of the second Prototype (tooth brushing).
+The architecture is flexible and expandable and can be used for the integration of heterogeneous sensors. be Figure 4: The patient-side interface displaying selection of task and cue for feedback (leand the clinician-side interface for monitoring progress of task Figure 5: The patient-side components for retraining patients in tea-making: 1) sensorismug; 2) waste tea bag bowl 3) tea bag bowl 4) sensorised milk jug; 5) sensorised kettle; Kinect 6) Figure 6: The patient-side components for retraining patients in tooth brushing. sensorised brush; 2) sensorised cup; 3) toothpaste; 4) Kinect; 5) LEAP Figure 7: The new design of the physiological modules 15 Figure 8: The one-size-fits all electronic module concept (top).
+The electronic module can a series of objects that can be used for drinking and eating ADL tasks.
+The electron module is enclosed in a rubber case which can easily be removed with one hand to allothe mug to be washed in a dishwasher and it is rechargeable through induction (bottom) nic ow Figure 9: The final demonstrator of the one-size-fits-all concept coupled with a useab ceramic mug next to the sensorised toothbrush fitted with a shimmer sensor.
+From the exhibition at the UKSF2014 in Harrogate, UK he Figure 10: CogWatch allows healthcare practitioners and carers to develop and implement personalised, continuous and consistent rehabilitation plan.
+Figure 11: The global MDT market (source: [5]).
+21 Figure 12: Predicted population structure in EU by 2060 (Source: 2009 Ageing Repo Figure 13: Stroke deaths in Europe.
 The year of data depends on the country.
-It is worth noticing the much greater number of stroke occurrences in Russian Federation Figure 11.
-Proportion of gross domestic product (GDP) directed to covering the needs of home care in selected OECD countries, 2004 (Homecare in Europe, WHO, 2008) Figure 12.
-The COACH components Figure 13.
-The COACH setup with the video camera and the monitor Figure 14.
-The ISAAC touch screen Figure 15.
-The limb donning protocol of the GUIDE system Figure 16.
-The CONTRAST setup for neurofeedback training Figure 17.
-The Habilis cognitive rehabilitation platform Figure 18.
-The Dem@care concept35 Figure 19.
-Revenue from deploying a basic CogWatch unit (RTL7 costs) Figure 20.
-Idealised non-linear growth trajectory based on value creation for each aspect of the multidimensional framework of an MDT enterprise (adapted from [38]) Figure 21.
-The Cox et al. model of stroke care provision in the UK [40] Figure 22.
-Costs of current and CogWatch treatments for different number of patients treated over a 5Yrs period41 Figure 23.
-The commercial headroom for a basic CogWatch system in the UK healthcare market (not to scale)
+It is worn noticing the much greater number of stroke occurrences in Russian Federation Figure 14: Proportion of gross domestic product (GDP) directed to covering the needs home care in selected OECD countries, 2004 (Homecare in Europe, WHO, 2008) Figure 15: The COACH components 30 Figure 16: The COACH setup with the video camera and the monitor 31 Figure 17: The ISAAC touch screen 32 Figure 18: GNPT working memory task (left) and sustained attention task (right) 33 Figure 19:The NeuroAtHome intractive interfaces are based on a touch-screen and bo movement tracking Figure 20: The limb donning protocol of the GUIDE system.
+34 Figure 21: The CONTRAST setup for neurofeedback training 35 Figure 22: The Habilis cognitive rehabilitation platform 36

+Figure 23: The Dem@care concept 37 Figure 24: The TEBRA setup.
+38 Figure 25: Revenue from deploying a basic CogWatch unit (TRL7 costs) 40 Figure 26: Idealised non-linear growth trajectory based on value creation for each aspect the multidimensional framework of an MDT enterprise (adapted from [38]) Figure 27: The Cox et al. model of stroke care provision in the UK [40] 42 Figure 28: Costs of current and CogWatch treatments for different number of pation treated over a 5 year period.
+Figure 29: The commercial headroom for a basic CogWatch system in the UK healthomarket (not to scale) Figure 30: Statistics of Views and Downloads by day 52 Figure 31: Statistics of Views and Downloads by object 52